hikui/cloud_revision/Part3 Big data.md

 * Reading and writing distributed datasets.
 * Preserving data in the presence of failing data nodes.
-* Supporting the executionof MaReduce tasks.
+* Supporting the execution of MapReduce tasks.
 * Being fault-tolerant.
 * Coordinating the execution of tasks across a cluster.